 Next - 27: Red Sails in the Sunset

 Who is Gauti?
-In Norse mythology Odin wandered the lands of Midgard - Middle Earth - in disguise as an old wayfarer.
-If you were aware, you would recognise the Allfather by the eye patch (or missing eye, lost searching for knowledge at the Well of Urd) and he usually wore a blue cloak and wide brimmed felt hat.
+In Norse mythology Odin wandered Midgard - Middle Earth - and The Nine Worlds in disguise as an old wayfarer.
+If you were aware, you would recognise the Allfather by the eye patch (or missing eye, lost searching for knowledge at the Well of Urd) and he usually wore a loose blue cloak and wide brimmed felt hat.
 Odin had many names when he was amongst the folk of Midgard, 'the Wise One', 'Old One-eye' amongst others.

 Does this sound familiar to you?
 Try reading Tolkien, or watching 'Lord of the Rings'.
 The character of Gandalf is similar to the image portrayed here of 'Gauti' (or Hrani in The Saga of King Hrolf'), except his cloak is grey.
 Detail differences.
 What is unmistakable is the transient nature of their world, their mythology...
 Norse Mythology..